hazelcast/hazelcast-jet/site/docs/api/error-handling.md

 There is unavoidable risk in running Jet jobs.
 They ingest data from external sources, the correctness and consistency of which can't be guaranteed.
-The processing they perform includes the running of user code, which is written by humans and, as such, is unavoidably imperfect.
+The processing they perform includes the running of user code, which is unavoidably imperfect.

 So even if we assume no bugs in the Jet framework itself, errors can and will happen.
-What options Jet offers for dealing with them is the topic of the next sections.
+What options Jet offers for dealing with them is the topic of the sections below.

 ## Scope